Rabbit Dental Care: the Facts

 Rabbit's teeth continue to grow throughout their lives, which allows them to grind down course feed substances such as grass and plants in the wild.
 Many domestic rabbits are fed a combination of hay and commercially available diets.
 Commercially available diets are lower in fibre and higher in protein, fat and energy.
 This means that rabbits quickly achieve their nutritional requirements, unlike in the wild when they would need to graze all day and forage to meet the same energy intake from food.
 This can not only lead to obesity and boredom, but it can also lead to dental disease due to lack of wear of the teeth.
 Less time grinding and a lower intake of indigestible fibre can lead to the formation of molar spurs, which if severe, and allowed to progress, can cause tongue and cheek lacerations.
+Get advice on rabbit dental care from Leadon Vale Vets and improve your rabbit's quality of life.

-This can also cause secondary issues as indigestible fibre and chewing also promotes gastrointestinal motility, so diets low in fibre and higher in carbohydrates (such as muesli or pelleted diets) can cause the gut motility to slow.
+This can also cause secondary issues as indigestible fibre and chewing also promote gastrointestinal motility, so diets low in fibre and higher in carbohydrates (such as muesli or pelleted diets) can cause the gut motility to slow.

 Rabbits are hindgut fermenters, meaning that they rely on bacteria within their hindgut to break down and absorb food.
 Changing the pH and microflora can therefore lead to diarrhoea, gut stasis and, unfortunately, in some cases, death, because of this, a weight-reduction plan is an essential element in keeping your rabbit wholesome and happy.